 The IIHF World Ranking is a tool to reflect the long-term quality of the countries' national team programme.
 The IIHF World Ranking is based on awarding points for the final positions in the last four IIHF World Championships and in the last Olympic Ice Hockey Tournament.
-The 2012 IIHF World Ranking is thus based on the performance at the 2012, 2011, 2010, and the 2009 IIHF World Championship and at the 2010 Olympic Ice Hockey Tournament in Vancouver.
+The 2014 IIHF World Ranking published in May 2014 is thus based on the performance at the 2014, 2013, 2012, and the 2011 IIHF Ice Hockey World Championship and at the 2014 Olympic Ice Hockey Tournament in Sochi.

 The team that wins the IIHF World Championship gold medal or the Olympic gold medal receives 1200 points.
 In general, there is a 20-point interval between two ranked positions (for example, 880 points for the 13th place and 860 points for the 14th place).
 As an exception to this principle there is a 40-point interval between gold and silver, silver and bronze, the 4th and 5th position and between the 8th and 9th position in the top division.
 The reason for the larger intervals for these positions is to give teams a bonus for reaching the quarter-finals, the semi-finals, the final and for winning the gold medal.
 (The bonus formula can be changed with any alterations to the playing format).